 The fact that this error appears on your screen signifies that the disk is unable to repair itself automatically.
 Ideally, both the disk and the Windows operating system try to detect the error.
 If Windows displays the error, it in itself means that the disk is probably failing.
 However, a few interfering programs could also cause the issue as well.
-To understand what is affecting, you could use a 3rd party freeware.
+To understand what is affecting you, you could use a 3rd party freeware.

 - HD Tune hard disk utility.
-HD Tune is a hard disk utility, and a freeware tool for Windows OS, which uses a set of simple steps checks the status of hard drives (internal, external or extractable).
+HD Tune is a hard disk utility, and a freeware tool for Windows OS, which uses a set of simple steps to check the status of hard drives (internal, external, or extractable).
 Apart from checking the status, the application is measuring the drive’s performance, errors during scanning, health status, and much more.

 - Macrorit Disk Scanner can also help you fix bad sectors.
-The program displays the complete statistics on the top panel which includes the device selected, a speed of the scan, number of errors found, scan area, elapsed time, and estimated time remaining to complete the scan.
+The program displays the complete statistics on the top panel which includes the device selected, the speed of the scan, number of errors found, scan area, elapsed time, and estimated time remaining to complete the scan.